-Could gut bacteria be harnessed to help fight cancer?
+Could gut bacteria be harnessed to fight cancer?

 Dr Samuel Forster, a researcher in Hudson Institute’s Centre for Innate Immunity and Infectious Diseases and the Wellcome Trust Sanger Institute in Cambridge, UK explains the findings – and whether we could prime our gut microbiome to help fight cancer.

-Between 100 and 1000 bacterial species live within our guts and contribute to our health and wellbeing.
-We all carry at least three times as many bacteria in our guts than cells in our bodies, but scientists are only beginning to understand the important health effects these bacteria may be having.
+Between 100 and 1,000 bacterial species live within our gut and contribute to our health and wellbeing.
+You carry at least three times as many bacteria in our guts than cells in your bodies, but scientists are only beginning to understand the important health effects these bacteria may be having.

 Immunotherapy is revolutionising the treatment of many previously untreatable cancers but some patients don’t respond and some encounter serious side effects.
 These patients are withdrawn from immunotherapy and miss out on access to potentially lifesaving treatment.

-We now think the mixture of bacteria within a person’s gut may determine both the effectiveness of immunotherapy in fighting cancer and how likely it is that they will experience side effects.
+Scientists now think the mixture of bacteria within a person’s gut microbiome may determine both the effectiveness of immunotherapy in fighting cancer and how likely it is that they will experience side effects.

-How do these results build on our understanding of the microbiome?
+How do these results build on our understanding of the microbiome and cancer?

 While it was previously clear that gut microbiota played an important role in a patient’s response to cancer immunotherapy, these results provide some important insights into how and why this occurs.